gbv/validation-server/README.md

 pm2 restart validation-service
 ```

-Automatic update of formats and schemas has *not been implemented yet (<https://github.com/gbv/validation-service/issues/8>).*
+The server needs to be restarted to reflect updates in [configuration](#configuration), including formats and schemas to be supported.

 ## API